 The research involved mustard variety PM 21, known for its low erucic acid content and adaptability to the Vidarbha region of Maharashtra.
 Dry, healthy, and genetically pure seeds of Brassica juncea cv.
-PM 21 were equally divided into four groups of 300 seeds each.
-After mutagenesis, one group served as the control, whereas the other three groups were treated with aqueous solutions of sodium azide (NaN3) at concentrations of 0.03%, 0.06%, and 0.09% for 18 hours.
-All seeds were rinsed with sterilized distilled water to ensure the removal of any aborted mutagen and were sown one hour later along with the control seeds under field conditions.
+PM 21 were divided equally into four groups of 300 seeds each.
+One group served as the control, whereas the other three groups were treated with aqueous solutions of sodium azide (NaN3) at concentrations of 0.03%, 0.06%, and 0.09% for 18 hours.
+All seeds were rinsed with sterilized distilled water to ensure the complete removal of any residual traces of the mutagen and were sown one hour later, along with the control seeds, under field conditions.
 The M1 generation was grown during the rabi season of 2015–16, and plants of each treatment were harvested individually to maintain genetic purity.
-Seeds harvested from the M1 plants were used to raise the M2 generation in which a total of 71 distinct mutants were identified during the rabi season of 2016-17.
+Seeds harvested from the M1 plants were used to raise the M2 generation, in which a total of 71 distinct mutants were identified during the rabi season of 2016-17.
 In the next rabi season of 2017–18, seeds obtained from each of the 71 mutants of the M₃ generation were sown to raise the M₄ generation in a randomized block design (RBD) with proper replications to ensure experimental precision.
 Data was gathered on essential agronomic and yield-related traits.
 These included days to 50% flowering, days to maturity, plant height (cm), number of primary branches per plant, number of siliquae per plant, silique length (cm), number of seeds per silique, seed yield per plant (g), and 1000-seed weight (g).
-The data recorded in the M3 generation were analysed statistically to yield means, standard deviation, maximum, minimum, median, coefficient variation, skewness, kurtosis, histogram and correlation.
+The data recorded in the M3 generation were analysed statistically to yield means, standard deviation, maximum, minimum, median, coefficient of variation, skewness, kurtosis, histogram and correlation.
 Standard biometrical procedures and suitable statistical software were used for all the statistical calculations.
 This was done to evaluate the extent of variability and associations among the studied traits for the identification and selection of elite mutant lines of mustard (Brassica juncea L.) suitable for yield improvement.

 Results and discussion